atom-archive/xray/README.md

 ### Documentation-driven development

 Before coding, we ask ourselves whether the code we're writing can be motivated by something that's written in the guide.
-The right approach here will always be a judgment call, but lets err on the side of transparency and see what happens.
+The right approach here will always be a judgment call, but let's err on the side of transparency and see what happens.

 ### Disciplined monorepo